An overview of the Theatre Arts major at Interlochen Arts Academy.

 - Sutton Foster – Tony Award-winner

-- Stephen McKinley Henderson – Broadway, film and TV actor
+- Stephen McKinley Henderson – Broadway, film and television actor

 - Ethan McSweeny – Award-winning Broadway and regional theatre director